-Musk talks tunnels with LA mayor; 'permits harder than tech'by Justin King
+Musk talks tunnels with LA mayor; 'permits harder than tech'

 The executive suggests the \'promising\' talks involved a tunnel network that could benefit bikes, cars and pedestrians.